xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The field `snippet_id` identifies a specific snippet.
 The `document_id` in the `snippet_id` is the id of the document associated with the snippet.

+TODO:
+            Here I would the same example of ingestion as above plus the split option and than show that it will split in multiple snippet.

+            For example the ingestion of:

+            curl ....

+            could add the following snippets to the system:

+            {
+            "snippet_id": { document_id: ,  seq_id}
+            "snippet": "Part 1"
+            }
+            {
+            "snippet_id": { document_id: ,  seq_id}
+            "snippet": "Part 2"
+            }

+            It doesn't have to be what the system generates now just to make it more clear what is happening.

 If you do not use ingestion options like `split` and in turn only have one snippet per document then you can always use `snippet_id.document_id` and ignore the rest.
 In many places both a the full snippet id object or a document id string can be used.
 If documents which have multiple snippets are ingested it's highly recommended to always use the full snippet id.

 # Search